baltpeter/benjamin-altpeter.de/content/privacy.md

 ### Data I collect automatically

-#### Server log files
+#### Server connection data

-When you visit my website, your browser automatically connects to a server run by Netlify, 610 22nd Street, Suite 315, San Francisco CA 94107, USA.
-This server will store some information about the connection in a so-called log file.
-I have no access to these log files.
-To find out more about how Netlify processes your data, have a look at their [privacy policy](https://www.netlify.com/privacy/).
+When you visit one of my websites, your browser connnects to one or more of my servers.
+I have configured all my servers not to save log files, but I do need to process some data in memory for a short while to serve your request.

-In addition to that, some parts of the websites are requested from servers run by Amazon Web Services EMEA SARL, 5 rue Plaetis, L-2338 Luxembourg, Luxembourg (the authorized representative of Amazon Web Services, Inc., 410 Terry Avenue North, Seattle, WA 98109, USA in the European economic area).
-These servers may collect aggregated statistics on how the services are used.
-While I have access to these statistics, I cannot influence whether or how they are collected.
+- Affected data: the specific page you visited, the date and time of your visit, the data your browser sends with the request (the so-called “headers”), including information about your browser and operating system (the so-called “user-agent string”), and your IP address
-Amazon Web Services, Inc. is certified under the US-European “Privacy Shield” framework, which ensures that the EU data protection level is maintained, through [Amazon.com, Inc.](https://www.privacyshield.gov/participant?id=a2zt000000001K2AAI) For more information on how Amazon Web Services processes your data, please refer to their [data privacy FAQ](https://aws.amazon.com/compliance/data-privacy-faq/).
+- Lawful basis: The brief processing of this data is necessary to offer my websites to you, it is based on Art.
+6(1) lit. b GDPR.

-- Affected data: the specific page you visited, the date and time of your visit, the origin of your request (the so-called “referrer”), information about your browser and operating system (the so-called “user-agent string”), your country and your IP address
+- Duration of storage: none
-- Lawful basis: The data is stored on the basis of my (and my hosting partners’) legitimate interest in improving the stability and functionality of the servers in use in accordance with Art.
-6(1) lit. f GDPR.
+- Data disclosure: My servers are operated by the following companies:
-- Duration of storage: 30 days for Netlify; 60 days for Amazon Web Services
+    * Hetzner Online GmbH, Industriestraße 25, 91710 Gunzenhausen, Germany ([privacy policy](https://www.hetzner.com/rechtliches/datenschutz))

 ### Data you provide to me